mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 	('Mary', 'Lietchstad')
 ```

-- If a column does not get a value set, it has to have a `DEFAULT` constraint, have an `IDENTITY`
+- If a column does not get a value set, it must have a `DEFAULT` constraint, have an `IDENTITY`
   property or be able to store `NULL`.
 - Use `SET IDENTITY_INSERT dbo.customers ON` to manually specify values for columns with the
   `IDENTITY` property.
 Use `SET IDENTITY_INSERT dbo.customers OFF` afterwards.